OurcartEng/receipt-scanner-iOS-demo/README.md

     - **apiKey** (_String_) - string for Ourcart requests, must match country, environment, and clientCode, provided to you by Ourcart
     - **clientCountry** (_String_) - country code for Ourcart requests, provided to you by Ourcart
     - **clientCode** (_String_) - client code for Ourcart requests, provided to you by Ourcart
-    - **clientUserId** (_String_) - id of client to be sended and associated with receipts, it can be any string but have it be a real string associated with currently logged in user, it will help us block fraudulent users and will provide consistent data.
+    - **clientUserId** (_String_) - id of client to be sent and associated with receipts, it can be any string but have it be a real string associated with currently logged in user, it will help us block fraudulent users and will provide consistent data.

   #### Arguments(_not required_):
     - **primaryColor** (_UICOLOR_) - color(default: #92C91F) of links, action buttons, and many ornaments, should be the main color of the company